Python MongoDB Insert Document – A Complete Guide

 -

-takes a list of dictionaries (documents). -
+insert_many()takes a list of dictionaries (documents). -

-gives a list of the generated_id
+inserted_idsgives a list of the generated_idvalues for each document.

-Custom _id
+Custom _id Field

-, but you can also define your own:
+MongoDB automatically generates a unique _id, but you can also define your own:

 document = {